Nojus133/Projects/University_projects/DAFE1200-1 19H Webutvikling og inkluderende design/Final Project/README.md

 will use to access our site?
 * Is my website responsive?
 * With whom and how can I test the usability of our website?

+## Guidelines
+This assignment consists of three parts

+### Part 1:
+* Choose one of the topics from the lectures or identify a relevant social or technological challenge that interests you.
+* Create a potential solution to the problem.
+Your solution should not already exist, but you may use an existing solution in a new or different way.
+Your solution does not have to feasible, but it should be possible to achieve in three to five years.

+### Part 2:
+* Create a website that
+  - Explains why the problem is important from a social or technological perspective.
+* The website can include text, images, videos, hyperlinks or any other forms of web content that your group created or that you cite appropriately.
+* Accessibility and usability are more important than functionality.
+In other words, do not design the page to look “cool” design it to be effective, efficient and satisfying for the user.

+### Part 3:
+* Individually rate your group members
+* Rate each group member’s contribution to the project using the peer evaluation